-The Crimean Tatars of Romania are actually part of a much greater Tatar population that lives primarily in Russia.
-Large numbers of Crimean Tatars can also be found in Turkey, Uzbekistan, and the Ukraine.
+The Crimean Tatars are descendants of the Mongols who swept through eastern Europe in the thirteenth century.
+They are part of a much greater Tatar population but speak a different language and live in different areas.
+Large numbers of Crimean Tatars can be found in Turkey, Romania, Uzbekistan, and the Ukraine.

 Family ties are very important to the Crimean Tatars.
 The size of the immediate family ranges from four to five members.
 However, two or three generations will often live in the same house.
 The great majority of the Crimean Tatars marry within their culture, unlike some of their Tatar cousins.
 The family is strongly patriarchal (dominated by the men).
 The line of descent is through the father and inheritance is passed down through the males.
 Work is divided along traditional lines with men working outside and women tending to the children and the household duties.